-Lots of camps instill Jewish values and build Jewish identity.
-At Camp Galil, we do it all while teaching leadership skills and empowering campers to be social justice activists.
+At Camp Galil, we instill Jewish values and build Jewish identity while teaching leadership skills and empowering campers to be social justice activists.
 Kids who want to help shape their own summer experience will find a home at Camp Galil.
 Parents who want to foster independence and confidence love the way Galil nurtures their kids and inspires them to make the world a better place.

 Camp Galil is built around our unique approach to leadership development.
 Grounded in our historic partnership with the Habonim Dror Labor Zionist Youth movement, we empower our talented counselors to plan and implement all aspects of Camp Galil’s educational program.
 And we give campers opportunities to share the responsibility for their camp community.

 Mission Statement: Grounded in Habonim Dror’s vision for a progressive, egalitarian and cooperative society, Camp Galil is dedicated to providing extraordinary experiences for youth and young adults that empowers them with leadership, a love and commitment of Israel, a sense of Jewish Identity, and respect for one another.

 What do Galil campers do every day?
 They play sports, tackle high and low ropes courses, swim, perform, garden, make art, and go on field trips.
 They soak up Jewish culture through Israel education, fun Hebrew language activities, Israeli folk dancing, and a spiritual Shabbat experience that begins with welcoming the Shabbat together and ends with a camp-wide havdallah under the stars.

 From the moment they wake up, campers are busy with swim, sports, elective activities, and workshops with specialists.
 Each day includes a work project that campers choose at the beginning of the session.
 And, of course, delicious and healthy kosher meals and snacks.